ggabbiani/OFL/orthodocs/foundation/3d-engine.md

 - for planar component, the new negative and positive corners are calculated with the minimum dimensions between the current one and the result of the recursive call;
-- for the axial component when axis is positive:
+- for the axial component when «axis» is positive:
   - negative corner is equal to the current corner;
   - positive corner is equal to the current positive corner PLUS the gap and the axial dimension of the result;
-  - when axis is negative:
+  - when «axis» is negative:
     - negative corner is equal to the current one MINUS the gap and the axial dimension of the result
     - the positive corner is equal to the current corner.